 Mullen Hires Donald Borthwick as Vice President of Commercial Sales; Previously Head of Western Region for Ford Commercial Sales

-/EIN News/ -- Responsible for $3.25 Billion in Annual Sales to Fortune 2000 Corporations in the Western U.S., With Annual Sales Deliveries of 100,000 Vehicles
+Responsible for $3.25 billion in annual sales to Fortune 2000 corporations in the western U.S., with annual sales deliveries of 100,000 vehicles

-BREA, Calif., Dec.
-08, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today the hiring of Donald Borthwick as its Vice President of Commercial Sales.
+/EIN News/ -- BREA, Calif., Dec.
+08, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today the hiring of Donald Borthwick as its Vice President of Commercial Sales.

 Borthwick, with over 25 years leading commercial vehicle sales for Ford, will spearhead Mullen’s commercial vehicle sales for the U.S. His previous accomplishments with Ford include: